-SMART GLASS: TRANSPARENCY & PRIVACY AT THE FLICK OF A SWITCH
+SWITCHABLE SMART GLASS PARTITIONS: TRANSPARENCY & PRIVACY AT THE FLICK OF A SWITCH

-Smart Glass has become increasingly popular in commercial spaces, offices, high-end apartments and homes.
+Switchable privacy glass (or smart glass) partitioning and screens have become increasingly popular in commercial spaces, offices, high-end apartments and homes.
 This is especially the case where occupants are looking for a versatile transparent, open space that at the flick of a switch can offer total privacy.
-Moreover, it certainly also has the "wow" factor if you are looking to impress clients!
-However, what exactly is Smart Glass, how does it work, where can you use it and is there anything you need to consider before choosing this product?
+It also has the "wow" factor if you are looking to impress clients!

-SmartGlass in the "Off" or privacy state appears opaque (image by SmartGlass International).
+Switchable SmartGlass in the "Off" or privacy state (image by SmartGlass International).

-SmartGlass in the "On" state appears transparent (image by SmartGlass International).
+Switchable SmartGlass in the "On" state appears clear (image by SmartGlass International).

-In terms of application, Smart Glass is versatile and can be used internally, like most other glass types in both residential and commercial buildings.
-It offers transparency and privacy at the flick of a switch.
-It is ideal for letting light flow or where space is limited.
+In terms of application, privacy glass partitioning is versatile and can be used internally, like most other glass types in both residential and commercial buildings.
+It offers transparency and privacy at the flick of a switch, it is ideal for letting light flow or where space is limited.

-Hospital waiting areas, treatment rooms and operating theatres - helping eliminate the use of curtains which can play a role in the spread of germs in hospitals (see West Wales case study by SmartGlass International)
+Hospital waiting areas, treatment rooms and operating theatres (helping eliminate the use of curtains which can play a role in the spread of germs in hospitals)

-Hotel rooms offering bathroom privacy without limiting the light flow
+Hotel rooms (offering bathroom privacy without limiting the flow of light)

 Facades where the interiors spaces on occasion require privacy from the public (see example below)

-Most types of doors (doors on rails and hinge doors)
+Most types of glass doors (including doors on rails and hinged doors)